openmopac/openmopac.github.io/content/guides/basics.md

 This keyword specifies the total electric charge of a system in elemenentary units of charge.
 For example, `CHARGE=1` removes an electron from a system and `CHARGE=-1` adds an electron to a system.
+The total charge is zero by default.

 ### MS

 This keyword specifies the total electronic spin of a system in elementary units of spin.
 For example, `MS=0` is a singlet, `MS=0.5` is a doublet, and `MS=1` is a triplet.
+The default value of total spin is zero for even-electron systems and a half for odd-electron systems.

 ### UHF